nrodriguez2001/WebAPIWithUnitTest/README.md

 1)Login TO SQLEXPRESS
 1)Create the Vevo database
-2)Run the VevoDB_FullScript.sql in this DB.
+2)Run the VevoDB_FullScript.sql in this repo.

 Change DB Connection
 --------------------